 One benefit of moving our cows daily is that they become very comfortable with us.
 They see us regularly, and they associate us with fresh grass and hay, which makes it more pleasant for everyone when it comes time to handle the cows or load them onto a trailer.
 By being patient and calm we are able to get them where we want them without a lot of yelling and arm waving (which actually is counterproductive in our experience).

 The cows live outside year round.
 People often worry about them in the cold, but cows are much better adapted to cold than we are.
 They grow thick winter coats, and more importantly the largest chamber of a cow’s stomach, called the rumen, is full of rapidly fermenting vegetation.
-If you’ve ever seen a compost heap steaming on a cool morning you can appreciate how much heat this process can generate, so as long as they have enough to eat cows are comfortable even in the depths of winter.
+If you’ve ever seen a compost heap steaming on a cool morning you can appreciate how much heat this process can generate.
+As long as they have enough to eat cows are comfortable even in the depths of winter.

 A trough of corn and soy can pack a lot of weight onto a conventionally raised animal, but the resultant meat is insipid.
 Our cows are 100% grass-fed, and the huge variety of plants that make up a good pasture adds a complex depth of flavor that grain finishing can’t match.

 A cow’s age also directly contributes to the quality of its meat.
 We raise our cows to approximately 20 months, with a target weight of about 1100 pounds.
 A steer in a feedlot is expected to finish at closer to 1400 pounds in 13 to 18 months, and this relentless push for maximum possible growth rate is one reason the meat produced by factory farms is so bland.
 Because our cows grow slower and live longer they produce meat that is rich and flavorful.